Nairobi and Kenya Safari, January 2004

 January 2004: Thompson’s Fall

-We drove across the plains on along the lake (which I heard is not allowed today) and stopped to watch rhinos, buffalos and antelopes.
+We drove across the plains on along the lake (which I heard is not allowed today) and stopped to watch rhinos, buffaloes and antelopes.

 Sitting outside our bungalow at the Lion Hill watching the view at sunset and listening to the sounds can be recommended!